Whitney Plantation Historic District

 The Whitney Plantation Historic District is preserved by the Whitney Institute, a non-profit whose mission is to educate the public about the history and legacies of slavery in the Southern United States.
 The district, including the main house and outbuildings, is preserved near Wallace, in St. John the Baptist Parish, Louisiana, on the River Road along the Mississippi River.
-Habitation Haydel was founded in 1752 by Ambroise Haydel, one of the many German immigrants who colonized the river parishes in the 18th century.
+What was originally known as Habitation Haydel was founded in 1752 by Ambroise Heidal, one of the many German immigrants who colonized the river parishes in the 18th century.
 His descendants owned it until 1860.

-In 1867 it was sold to businessman Bradish Johnson who renamed it Whitney.
+In 1866, after the American Civil War, it was sold to businessman Bradish Johnson.
+He renamed it Whitney Plantation in honor of his daughter, who had married into the Whitney family.